If you are looking for the best ocean beaches near Sacramento, you’re in luck! I have gathered all the best beaches closest to Sacramento.

 During the summer, many people from Sacramento and the valley head over to the coast to cool off and enjoy these amazing beaches.

 To help you choose your perfect beach destination, I have gathered the top-rated beaches that are within a 2.5-hour drive.
-Here are my picks for the best ocean beaches near Sacramento.

 Many of these beaches are located in San Francisco, since the Bay is only about 1.5-hours away from Sacramento.

 If you are going to drive that far, you might even want to drive a bit farther to see some other beaches along the coast.